TinyTapeout/tinytapeout_www/content/guides/template-gds/_index.md

    - Click the ‘Use this template’ button to generate your own copy of the repository.
 ![Use Template Repository](images/template.png)
 ## Step 2: Enable GitHub Actions
+GitHub Actions allow automated tasks to run.
+They are enabled by default, but we need to enable them to publish the results
 1. **Go to Repository Settings**:
    - Access your repository’s settings page.